felangel/bloc/docs/angularcountertutorial.md

 ## Key Topics

 - Using Cubit instead of Bloc.
-[Want to know the difference?](/coreconcepts?id=cubit-vs-bloc)
+[What's the difference?](/coreconcepts?id=cubit-vs-bloc)

 ## Setup